HarvEX / Turbo-Sniper :: Macro Processor

 # '#' starts a comment

-CallMacro('hello_world') # call another macro (sub macro call)
+# calls another macro (sub macro call)

-value = CallMacro('hello_world', a=1, b=2) #call another macro with arguments
+value = CallMacro('hello_world', a=1, b=2)

-print a,b # print the arguments which are
+print a, b # print the arguments which are

 # available directly in the namespace of the called macro

-exit( [1,'hello world',2.0] ) # alternate return statement
+# alternate return statement

 raise Exit # exit a macro (before its natural end)

-if MessageBox('really process mails?','Congratulations Mailer',1) != 1: raise Exit
+if MessageBox('really process mails?','Congratulations Mailer',1) != 1:

-MessageBox('really process mails?','Congratulations Mailer',1) != 1 or exit() # the same
+MessageBox('really process mails?', 'Congratulations Mailer', 1) != 1 or exit()

-if not hasattr(ps,'a'): ps.a=0 # ps is the global persistent namespace : data persists between consecutive macro calls!
+ps.a = 0 # ps is the global persistent namespace :

-print ps.a # prints 0 1 2 3 4 5 6 7 ... iteratively
+print ps.a # prints 1 on first run, 2 on 2nd run, 3 on 3rd run ...

-fps = util.FilePersistent( 'C:/mypersist.hxp' )
+fps = util.FilePersistent( 'C:/data/mypersist.hxp' )

-e.g. use "print time.time(); print math.sqrt(2)" without importing time or math !
+time, re, string, sets and math are pre-imported python modules in HarvEX scripts.
+For example use "print time.time(); print math.sqrt(2)" without importing time or math !

 Top Level Functions